Pushwoosh/go-connection-pool/README.md

  It's important if you want send more requests than one connection may serve.
 For example, to send multiple email- or push-notifications fast.

-On other hand it may be useful for site scrapping or to ddos someone ;)
+On other hand it may be useful for site scrapping.

 ## How to